CodeZombie/faded/README.md

-# BC Radio
+# faded
-infinite stream of bandcamp content through your browser.
+infinite bandcamp music streaming

 ## How to build it
 1. Install Go (https://golang.org/)